La7z/La7z/README.md

 ### Hi there! 👋 I am Lat
 ###  Whoami
-🔭 I'm newbie and still learning
+🔭 I'm newbie in this fill and still learning

 🌱 Love to explore new thing especially on cyber and technology